Pros and Cons of Living in Bangkok

 - 🏝 It's an attractive destination.
 Meaning, as an expat, you've got more chances to see your friends and family come over to see you that if you lived in a farm in Sri Lanka.
 Bangkok have over 30 millions visitors each year and I bet your friends are gonna be part of them.

 - ✈️ Cheap flights.
-Because it's a popular destination, it's one of the cheapest place in the world to travel from, for national and international flights.
-It will cost you as low as 20$ if you want to fly to Phuket and 220$ to Tokyo.
+Because it's a popular destination, it's one of the cheapest place in the world to travel from, for domestic and international flights.
+From Bangkok, it will cost you as low as 20$ if you want to fly to Phuket and 220$ to Tokyo.

 And honestly, if I keep digging I can keep this list going on and on.